Biomatrix Water Floating Islands

 - Avoid introducing non-native or invasive species onto the islands.

-- Islands can stay in water year round, freezing and thawing cycles do not seem to harm the islands.
+- Islands can stay in the water year round, freezing and thawing cycles do not seem to harm the islands.

 - Avoid tasty flowering plants like lilies, nasturtium that may attract muskrat.